It's a Shmita Miracle!

-A few months ago I posted a commentary to this blog title "The Sin of Heter Mechira", regarding the finagling of Yahweh's commandments by some farmers regarding the Sabbath year in Israel.
+A few months ago I posted a commentary to this blog titled "The Sin of Heter Mechira", regarding the finagling of Yahweh's commandments by some farmers regarding the Sabbath year in Israel.
 Well, it seems that a miracle may have happened in regards to this.
-The article below appeared in The Jerusalem Post on February 7, 2008, and was written by Matthew Wagner.
+The article below recently appeared in The Jerusalem Post.

 Potatoes planted in the Negev before the beginning of the shmita (sabbatical) year, in accordance with the biblical prohibition against plowing, sowing and many other field chores [Leviticus 25.1-7], were spared the damages caused by sharp drops in temperature last week.